High Impact Model Drawing Exercises for Fashion Illustration

 Lines do exist, but then, not really– they are just the place where edges meet other edges or backgrounds.

-I consider it my duty make sure my students and clients get immersed first in an experience of pure shape.
+I consider it my duty make sure my fashion design students and clients get immersed first in an experience of pure shape.

 Pure silhouette.